snowex-hackweek/website-2021/README.md

 https://snowex-hackweek.github.io/website

 ## Run tutorials on JupyterHub

+** NOTE: this is the preferred way to run tutorials, because you will have access to some external resources like s3://snowex-data **

   1. Log onto http://snowex.hackweek.io (you need to be a member of https://github.com/snowex-hackweek)
   2. Clone this repository `git clone https://github.com/snowex-hackweek/website`
   3. Navigate to tutorial notebook you want to run: `cd website/book/tutorials/raster`